FAQ for Writers

 My first book, A Keeper’s Truth, took 10 weeks to write.
 I was seized with an idea and the characters were relentless.
 It happened at a time in my life (family death and illness) I needed an escape, and writing provided an outlet.
 Don’t be impressed.
 A Keeper’s Truth took over two years to edit.
 Writing is one thing.
 Writing well is another.
 And I had a lot to learn.

 My second series, GOT, took 9 months to write.
 Only this time, I had more tricks up my sleeve, and by the time I wrote ‘the end,’ I was many edits closer to done.
 Among other things, I’d learned how to plan better, plot better, and edit as I go.
-My agent and I did final edits before submitting GOT to publishers, but these only took a few weeks.

 My advice: don’t rush it.
 I’ve never once forced my rear into the chair to write.
 Write because you love to, like there is no hour glass.